jaspervdj/talks/2017-haskell-exchange-practical-haskell/slides.md

 module MyApp.Database
     ( Config (..)
     , Handle
-    , withHandle  -- I'm not giving you new/close
+    , withHandle  -- Use .Internal for new/close
     , ...         -- Actual operations
     ) where
 ```